illinois-cs418/illinois-cs418.github.io/_assignments/mp4_modified.md

 ### Texture Mapping
 Now we will load an image to use as a texture and send it to the fragment shader as a `uniform`.
 You can use the file [brick.jpg](https://illinois-cs418.github.io/img/brick.jpg) or a different image if you wish.

-We will start be creating a global variable for the texture:
+We will start by creating a global variable for the texture:

 ~~~javascript
 /** @global Image texture to mapped onto mesh */